vsaravind007/personal-blog/blog/content/posts/Building-A-Smart-Home.md

 **Iteration #1**

 This design was a proof of concept, it was built using a perf board and an ESP32 DevKit along with the necessary triac circuit.
 This PoC was kept running for about 3 months within a wall switch board to test the real world performance.
-It was connected to 4 loads - 1 fan, 2 lights and a plug point, 4 switches were also connected to the module.
+It was connected to 3 loads - 1 fan, 2 lights, 4 switches were also connected to the module.
 Total connected load was around 350W

 ![XControl Iteration 1](/assets/images/building-a-smart-home/iteration_1.jpg)